 Students who wish to withdraw from the university must send their intent in writing to the Registrar's Office (registrar@bethanygu.edu).
-The Registrar will then provide them with an Early Exit Form as well as a BGU Departure Form (via Populi).
+The registrar will then provide them with an Early Exit Form as well as a BGU Departure Form (via Populi).
 In addition, those living on campus will receive a cleaning document with instructions on how to properly leave their dorm room upon their departure.
-If students do not intend to finish out the current semester, they are typically expected to vacate campus within 48 hours of notifying the Registrar.
-Students unable to continue in their original program are given the option of switching to a lower degree (AA to Certificate, BA to AA, or Certificate), allowing them to complete their time at BGU by graduating with a credential.
+If students do not intend to finish the current semester, they are typically expected to vacate campus within 48 hours of notifying the registrar.
+Students unable to continue in their original program may have the option of switching to a lower degree (associates to certificate, baccalaureate to associates or certificate), allowing them to complete their time at BGU by graduating with a credential.